innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Review Completeness**

     Consider whether all relevant sequences of events were captured.
-Also review that the granularity of the sequences of events is appropriate.
+Also, review that the granularity of the sequences of events is appropriate.

 2. **Review Traceability**